VETERINARY SERVICES

 Adult Cat Vaccinations

-The immunity from kitten vaccinations weakens over time and your pet can again become susceptible to disease.
-Annual health checks and booster vaccinations will provide the best protection for the life of your pet.
+The immunity from kitten vaccinations weakens over time, and your pet can again become susceptible to disease.
+Annual health checks and cat shots will protect your pet the best.

-Following vaccination your cat may be off-colour for a day or two, or have some slight swelling or tenderness at the injection site.
-Access to food and water and a comfortable area to rest are usually all that is required for a quick recovery.
+Following vaccination, your cat may be off-colour for a day or two, or have slight swelling or tenderness at the injection site.
+Access to food and water, and a comfortable rest area, are usually all required for a quick recovery.
 However, if the response seems more severe, you should contact us for advice.

 The virus spreads so easily that heavily contaminated areas require cleaning with a special disinfectant.
-Cats that do recover may continue to carry the virus for some time and infect other cats.
+Cats that do recover may continue to carry the virus for some time and infect other animals.

-Feline respiratory disease affects cats of all ages, but especially young kittens, Siamese and Burmese cats.
+Feline respiratory disease affects felines of all ages, but especially young kittens, Siamese and Burmese breeds.
 It is highly contagious and causes sneezing, coughing, runny eyes, nasal discharge, loss of appetite and tongue ulcers.

 Chlamydia (also known as chlamydophila)